Noah-2012/SimpleGUI-Lua-Engine/README.md

      - like F3 in Minecraft
      - F4 + shift for all attributes
 - F5: Execute the Lua callback script

+### debug.log()
+This Function is used to log Messages in the debug log in the open enviorment.

 ## Graphics
 The tick speed is currently very high (1000) and only intended for good GPUs and CPUs.
 If you have a slightly less powerful PC, you should lower this a bit.
 Here is were: